marcrleonard/PlotPlanner/README.md

 This project is broken into two parts:

-1. A front end interface made in React.
+1. A front end interface made in Vue.
 The main features are:
     - Loaded an SVG
     - Send it to be plotted (either locally, or through the network)
     - Show meaningful plot progress